Barophobia/esxi_7_hardening/readme.md

 ## Recommended remediations that must be done manually or are not completed by the script:

+### 1.1(L1) Ensure ESXi is properly patched -
+This should have a defined process in the environment and cannot be automated by this script.

+### 1.3 (L1) Ensure no unauthorized kernel modules are loaded on the host
+By default ESXi hosts do not permit the loading of kernel modules but this can be overridden - if you suspect unauthorized modules are being used, audit the kernel for any unsigned modules.

+### 2.2(L1) Ensure the ESXi host firewall is configured to restrict access to services running on the host.
+This cannot be automated - If you want to use the internal ESXi firewall do this thorugh the web client.

 ### 2.7(L1) Ensure expired and revoked SSL certificates are removed from the ESXi server

 ### 2.8(L1) Ensure vSphere Authentication Proxy is used when adding hosts to active directory